frank26080115/OpenMV-Astrophotography-Gear/README.md

 ![](doc/img/openmv.png)

-I first saw it in action when my friend invited me to a robocar race, and his robot car used one to follow the race track.
+I first saw it in action when my friend invited me to a robo-car race, and his robot car used one to follow the race track.
 It's a microcontroller and camera module that can run MicroPython and has MicroPython libraries for image processing similar to OpenCV.
 The H7 Plus version has a 5 megapixel sensor plus extra RAM.
 After adding a WiFi module and an appropriate lens, the total cost was only $110.
 It's all open source so I can optimize cost later.
 (OpenMV offers a LCD module too but it's not a touch screen, so I decided on WiFi instead)

 Since adding a LCD screen isn't as practical as I'd hoped, my product designer hat is making me decide to use WiFi to serve an interactive web-page, the user will use their smartphone as the display and user input.